lucques/system-config-pub/README.md

-# System Configuration using Nix package manager + home-manager: Public components
+# System configuration: Public components

 This repo contains the public components of my system configuration.
+See more on [https://github.com/lucques/system-config](https://github.com/lucques/system-config).